Explore Cork’s food scene

 The Sea Gardener

 Visit Waterford and meet Marie Power, The Sea Gardener, an expert in seaweed cookery and foraging.
-Book in for a land walk, beach picnic or informative talk and find out how to use seaweed in everyday meals.
+Book in for a land walk, beach picnic or informative talk and find out how to use seaweed in your everyday meals so that you can benefit from its astonishingly healthy properties.

 The Waterford Blaa